sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 # Introduction

-This is part of an ongoing series where Tristan and I are trying to re-implement the [Learning from play (LFP)](https://learning-from-play.github.io/) line of research, then build on it to answer a couple of questions, first of all -
+This is part of an ongoing series where Tristan and I are trying to re-implement the [Learning from play (LFP)](https://learning-from-play.github.io/) line of research, then build on it to answer a couple of questions, first of all:

 > "Can we enable fast transfer learning to new scenes or behaviours by using language to structure a joint trajectory embedding space between robot specific data and a much larger, diverse set of human video?"